-Have you discovered the Polka Dot Begonia yet?
-Also known by its Latin name, the Begonia Maculata, this beautiful botanical is one of the most exciting Begonias around thanks to its show-stopping spotty leaves and gorgeous autumnal colours.
+Knowing how to care for the Polka Dot Begonia will help you to get the most from itsshow-stopping spotty leaves and gorgeous autumnal colours.
+Also known by its Latin name, the Begonia Maculata, this beautiful botanical is one of the most exciting Begonias around.
 It’s a relatively new plant, having only been discovered in recent decades, but it’s already proving oh-so-popular.
 We bet you can see why!

 Whether you’re looking to add interest to your indoor jungle or want to know more about this unique plant, we’ve pulled together this one-stop care guide to give you all the information you need.
 So, let’s get started, shall we?